 Choose a candidate and select ‘schedule’ and the appointment will appear on their schedule on the right hand side of the screen.

 Once scheduled, the appointment still needs to be dispatched.
-To do that, go to the left side of your screen and select ‘scheduled’ from the List View drop-down box, which allows you to see all scheduled appointments.
-Choose the one you want and select the ‘dispatch’ option, which will populate a pop-up notification where you will again select ‘dispatch.’
+To do that, go to the left side of your screen and select ‘dispatch’.
+Choose the territory, and select ‘dispatch’.

-In the mobile view, which shows the field service agent all of the information related to this appointment, the agent can change the project status to “in progress,” “completed,” “cannot complete,” and “canceled.”
+In the mobile view, which shows the field service agent all of the information related to this appointment, including driving directions, customer contact information, and asset service history.
+From their phone, the agent can log products consumed and create a service report, change the project status to “in progress,” “completed,” “cannot complete,” and “canceled.”